-Amidst such drastically changing social trends, FamilyMart is also experiencing three drastic changes: accelerated digitalization, supply chain disruptions due to COVID-19 and the Ukraine issue, and a dramatic shift in consumer philosophy.
-This last change is particularly noticeable in the up-and-coming Generation Z, which is keenly focused on achieving a sustainably society.
-The sea change of their growing questioning of existing values points to a need to address sustainability and SDGs as a common global goal to achieve a better life for all.
+As we approach a major turning point toward a post-COVID world, people around the world are becoming more active day-by-day and society is beginning to earnestly move forward.
+Consumption-based businesses are also undergoing other major changes, but from the perspective of consumer values, the focus on SDGs has not changed at all.
+This sea change questioning existing values points to the need to address sustainability and demonstrates the fact that SDGs are a common global goal to achieve a better life for all.
 FamilyMart is committed to delivering convenience and abundance to every area of our daily lives.
 At the same time, we are working to solve social issues by making the most of our contacts with a wide range of stakeholders, including customers, business partners, and local communities, and by maintaining a close relationship with our local communities.
 We believe it is our mission and responsibility to meet the expectations of all stakeholders and contribute to the creation of sustainable communities and society.